sunpy/sunpy/docs/tutorial/acquiring_data/index.rst

     jsoc
     hek

 This guide outlines how to search for and download data using the `~sunpy.net.Fido` interface for search and download.
-`~sunpy.net.Fido` is a unified interface for searching and fetching solar physics data irrespective of the underlying client or webservice through which the data is obtained.
+`~sunpy.net.Fido` is a unified interface for searching and fetching solar physics data irrespective of the underlying client or web service through which the data is obtained.
 It therefore supplies a single, easy, and consistent way to obtain most forms of solar physics data.

 The `~sunpy.net.Fido` object is in `sunpy.net`.